 [Bau17] lists three types of fatigue models: time strength models, phenomenological models and fracture mechanical models.
 Time strength models only consider the number of cycles until failure, NB.
 The non-linear nature of damage progression is not taken into account [Bau17].
 This non-linear progression of the mechanical properties during a fatigue test can be observed in the form of strain relaxation, a 'softening' of the material and, under some conditions, a changed strain behaviour due to self-heating [SSS17].

-In phenomenological models, the stiffness and strength degradation of the material are taken into account on a macroscopic level (order of magnitude: 10-2 m).
-Such models are oriented towards measured mechanical properties such as strain, stress, dynamic stiffness, and viscoelasticity – these can usually be measured during the ongoing test [Bau17].
+Phenomenological models take into account the stiffness and strength degradation of the material on a macroscopic level (order of magnitude: 10-2 m).
+Such models are oriented towards measured mechanical properties such as strain, stress, dynamic stiffness, and viscoelasticity, which can usually be measured in a test [Bau17].
 The new damage accumulation model developed in this paper is a phenomenological model.

 Fracture mechanical models attribute material failure to an accumulation of microscopic damages.
 At the microscopic level (order of magnitude: 10-6 m), material behaviour can be modelled by creating small representative volume elements (RVE), where fibres, interphase, and matrix are differentiated [Bau17].
 Each RVE is assigned mechanical properties dependent on the local fibre orientation and is mechanically and thermally coupled to the neighbouring RVEs.
-Such models are of great scientific interest – they make it possible to analyse deformation, fatigue, and failure in more depth and to localise possible failure locations more precisely [Kai13, Bau17].
+Such models are of great scientific interest because they make it possible to analyse deformation, fatigue, and failure in more depth and to localise possible failure locations more precisely [Kai13, Bau17].
 Fracture mechanical models require a higher understanding of materials and are often associated with more complex simulations.
 Some interesting examples of micromodels of short-fibre reinforced plastics in recent years are [Gün13], [Kai13], [Bau17] and [Sch17].

 Furthermore, there a many different hypotheses as to when material failure occurs.
 These can be separated into models based on fracture mechanics and models based on stress and strain.
 The models based on stress and strain can further be divided into models with lump sum failure criteria and models with more differentiated failure criteria.
 Among the models with lump sum failure criteria, the Tsai/Hill and Tsai/Wu criteria have proven most reliable, partly because they consider the influence of the fibre orientation and fibre-matrix interactions on material failure [Vog16].